MetOffice/fab/docs/source/advanced_config.rst

 That was a simple example that didn't need to interact with the :term:`Artefact Store`.
-If you need to insert a custom step between two Fab steps, you may need your custom step to create an artefact collection, and to configure the subsequent step to use your new collection.
+If you need to insert a custom step between two Fab steps, you may need your custom step to create an :term:`Artefact Collection`, and to configure the subsequent step to use your new collection.
 Many Fab steps have an optional `source` argument which overrides the default :term:`Artefacts Getter`.

 .. code-block::